jpacg/awesome-stars/README.md

 - [jadx](https://github.com/skylot/jadx) - Dex to Java decompiler
 - [RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
 - [RxAndroid](https://github.com/ReactiveX/RxAndroid) - RxJava bindings for Android
-- [jsoup](https://github.com/jhy/jsoup) - jsoup: Java HTML Parser, with best of DOM, CSS, and jquery
+- [jsoup](https://github.com/jhy/jsoup) - jsoup: the Java HTML parser, built for HTML editing, cleaning, scraping, and XSS safety.
 - [cybergarage-upnp](https://github.com/cybergarage/cybergarage-upnp) - cybergarage-upnp is a development package for UPnP™ developers. cybergarage-upnp controls these protocols automatically, and supports to create your devices and control points quickly.
 - [cling](https://github.com/4thline/cling) - UPnP/DLNA library for Java and Android
 - [JustTrustMe](https://github.com/Fuzion24/JustTrustMe) - An xposed module that disables SSL certificate checking for the purposes of auditing an app with cert pinning